rizonesoft/Notepad3/Readme.md

 #### `ZoomTooltipTimeout=3200`

-- A value of zero (0) (or less than 100 ms) will disable the Tooltip display.
+- A value of zero (0) (or less than 100 ms) will disable the tooltip display.

 #### `LargeIconScalePrecent=150`